 And then there's Spider Woman II - the Mount Everest of the Harbison Trail system.
 Serious cyclists looking for a grueling ride will enjoy this technical, single-track trail that follows Middle Creek to the Broad River and then loops back to the Midlands Mountain Trail.
 Expect steep slopes, abrupt dips, exposed boulders and difficult climbs.

 A daily parking pass to Harbison State Forest is $5.
 Click here for more information on the Forest facilities and trails.

 At 41 miles long and 14 miles at its widest point, Lake Murray offers 78 square miles of open water to explore.
-Man the helm and set your course or just sit back and let the captain take you sailing on a dream.
+Should you "accidentally" fall into the water to cool off, it's easy to get back on your board and continue your outdoor adventure.

 Canoeing the Congaree